Aadhithya01/Sudoku/README.md

 # Sudoku

-This project is mainly based on creating a sudoku problem generator using random packag.
+This project is mainly based on creating a sudoku problem generator using random package.